-The carb cycling diet turned out to be a great way for me to lose over 35lbs.
+The carb cycling diet turned out to be a great way for me to lose over 35 lbs and get over my weight loss plateau.
 Salads are great, but who wants to only eat salads?
 Carb cycling for women works because what woman doesn’t love carbs?

 I love carb cycling (sounds like a bumper sticker) for the flexibility it provides while giving the results we want.
-Anyone can do low carb a day or two at a time if you know a high carb day is right around the corner, right?
+Anyone can do low carb a day or two at a time if you know higher carb days are right around the corner, right?

 What is Carb Cycling for Women?

 Carb cycling has been around for decades.
+It is the process of lowering your carb consumption for a short period of time before gradually increasing it.
 It uses the body’s natural processes and reactions to food to boost metabolism while burning fat cells rather than muscle tissue.

 Without getting into too much science, we want our fat cells to burn rather than muscle tissue.
-That may sound very logical, however, there are many women (including me, years ago) are starving themselves to lose fat, only they are losing muscle.
+That may sound very logical, however, there are many women (including me, years ago) who are starving themselves to lose fat, only they are losing muscle mass.

 When we shed pounds through starving our body, our muscle tone goes away, causing us to weigh less, but we are not fit, healthy or slim.
 Which is exactly why the scale may move but the clothing size doesn’t move as much as it could.

 Example.
 Many years ago, I would lose weight through diets and starvation only.
 No exercise.
 Yeah, the weight was dropped, my clothing size even dropped a little.
-I would weigh about 140lbs, and wear a size 8/10.
+I would end up weighing about 140lbs, and wear a size 8/10.

 However, I never could get below an 8 and thought it just wasn’t possible for me.

 Once I started eating healthy and exercising, my muscles were toned, the fat was burned and I am now a size 0/2 without a day or hour of starving.
-Did I mention I still weigh 138lbs?
+Did I mention I still weigh about 140 lbs?